spatie/laravel-server-side-rendering/README.md

 </html>
 ```

 This package is a Laravel bridge for the [spatie/server-side-rendering](https://github.com/spatie/server-side-rendering) library.
 Before getting started, dig through the readme to learn about the underlying concepts and caveats.
+This readme also assumes you already have some know-how about building server rendered JavaScript apps.

 Vue and React example apps are available at [spatie/server-side-rendering-example](https://github.com/spatie/server-side-rendering-example) if you want to see it in action.